pakeke-constructor/auto_atlas/README.md

 # Optional ease-of-use
-Here are some tricks that may come in handy:
+Here are some optional tricks that may come in handy:
 ```lua
 local atlas = new_atlas(2000, 2000)